tmooers/ISQA-3420/Case 2.md

 Goal in Context: To add new policy to the policy database.

 Stakeholders:
-   -Manager: To ensure policy is being added when necessary
+   - Manager: To ensure policy is being added when necessary
-   -Developer: To be sure newest policy can be followed.
+   - Developer: To be sure newest policy can be followed.

 Preconditions:
-   -Policy database exists.
+   - Policy database exists.
-   -Neccessary information for new policy has been submitted.
+   - Neccessary information for new policy has been submitted.

 Main Success Scenario: Policy is added to the database.